 Successful awardees will receive funding up to a maximum of $25,000 per CSAM collaborator for a period of two years (i.e. maximum funding for a collaborative program involving two researchers is $50,000.00).
 Awardees will hold the title of Sokol Institute Fellow and be expected to contribute to the continuing growth and development of the Institute, present their research at Institute symposia in addition to publication in the Institute’s annual report.

-Visit the Sokol Institute research proposal details page for more information regarding: requirements, deadlines and submission formats.
+Learn more about the Sokol Institute research proposal details regarding: requirements, deadlines and submission formats.